it-ony/WebTest/README.md

 # Emulating mobile devices

-To emulate a mobile device use the `@Browser` annotation.
-You can define the `width` and `height` of the screen as well as the
+To emulate a mobile device use the `@Mobile` annotation.
+You can define the `width` and `height` of the screen as well as the `pixelRatio`.
-`pixelRatio`.
 You can disallow emulation by setting `allowEmulation=false` and define the `device` and the `osVersion.

 Mobile emulation is only available on chrome (and most likely on edge).

 # Switch easily between environments

-A best pratice is to run your tests against local and testing them before the commit against a remote grid that your CI system is testing against.
+A best practice is to run your tests against local and testing them before the commit against a remote grid that your CI system is testing against.
 You can do this easily by having different property files for the environments.

 In your `local.properties` file only put